 Common causes of weight loss and malnutrition

 It’s important for an older person to get a clinical evaluation, once you’ve noticed weight loss or other signs of possible malnutrition.
-A simple screening tool that many clinics will use is the Mini Nutritional Assessment.
+A simple initial assessment tool that many clinics will use is the Mini Nutritional Assessment.

 Many types of health problems can cause weight loss.
 According to this Canadian Medical Journal review article, common causes to consider are: